brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-10.md

 ---

 [^10-1]: 'It's not a parlor trick, you idiot!'
-Actually, 'Traschenspielertrick' means prestidigitation, an uncommon word in America (can't speak for other English-speaking countries) but according to Ashere a fairly common word in German.
+Actually, 'Taschenspielertrick' means prestidigitation, an uncommon word in America (can't speak for other English-speaking countries) but according to Ashere a fairly common word in German.